This post was first published in 2017 but has been reviewed and updated in October 2020.

 On the one hand, sugar itself doesn’t cause cancer, and there’s no way (at the moment) of specifically starving cancer cells of glucose without harming healthy cells too.

-There’s also no evidence that adopting a diet very low in carbohydrate will lower your cancer risk or help as a treatment.
-And for patients, getting adequate nutrition is important for helping their bodies cope with treatment.
+There’s also no evidence that adopting a diet very low in carbohydrates will lower your cancer risk or help as a treatment.
+In fact, patients need adequate nutrition to help their bodies cope with treatment.

-But we’re concerned about the amount of added sugar people are consuming because it’s promoting weight gain.
-And being overweight or obese increases the risk of least 13 types of cancer.
+But eating a diet high in sugar can promote weight gain.
+And being overweight or obese increases the risk of at least 13 types of cancer.

-So the take home message is that although banishing sugar won’t stop cancer in its tracks, we can all reduce our risk of getting cancer by making healthy choices, and lowering the amount of added sugar in our diets is a good way to help maintain a healthy body weight.
+The take home message is that although banishing sugar won’t stop cancer in its tracks, we can all reduce our risk of getting cancer by lowering the amount of free sugar in our diets to help maintain a healthy body weight.

 Comments